cyrlemaire/Project-City-Recognition/docs/source/index.rst

 4. **Train the model**

-To train our model using the previously downloaded dataset, run the following command from the repository root:
+To train a model using the previously downloaded dataset, run the following command from the repository root:

 .. code-block:: bash